-This page is part of research into the costs you can expect to pay when keeping a pet in the UK.
+This page is part of our research into the costs you can expect to pay when keeping a pet in the UK.

 Kennels are a popular option for dog and cat owners who go on holiday and need a safe place for their pets to stay.

 During 2019 we contacted 10 random kennel firms in the UK and asked them to provide us with a price for keeping one medium-sized dog and one cat for two weeks.

-Below you’ll find the results of our findings, this page is a great resource for those researching the average cost of kenneling.
+Below you’ll find the results of our findings.
+We think that this page is a great resource for those researching the average cost of kenneling.

 Before You Read Any Further…

 We are conducting research into how much pet owners think kenneling will cost.